marwahaha/Text-Adventure-in-the-Making/README.md

 13) Save/Load feature added
    -saves txt file to desktop
 14) Fixed bugs with shop crashing game, save/loads should work correctly also
+15) Fixed more bugs with shop not working correctly, added quality of life options -inventory can now hold things others than potions -able to choose to equip item or put it in inventory on item drop or shop purchase